davdar/maam/writeup/pldi15.markdown

 Galois transformers are an extension of monad transformers which transport Galois connections in addition to monadic operations.
 Our Galois transformer framework allows us to reason about the correctness of an abstract interpreter piecewise for each transformer in a stack.
-These Galois transformers are also language independent, and they can be proven correct one and for all in isolation from a particular semantics.
+Galois transformers are language independent and they can be proven correct one and for all in isolation from a particular semantics.

 \paragraph{Implementation}
 We implement our technique in Haskell and briefly discuss how the parameters from Section \ref{analysis-parameters} translate into code (Section \ref{implementation-1}).
-Our implementation is publicly accessible on Hackage\footnote{http://hackage.haskell.org/package/maam}, Haskell's package manager.
+Our implementation is publicly available on Hackage\footnote{http://hackage.haskell.org/package/maam}, Haskell's package manager.

 \paragraph{Contributions}